 - Diabetes – Retinopathy Screening

 For new referrals a GP referral letter is required or please use the e-Referrals Service.

 For urgent referrals please contact the department directly.

 The endocrine and diabetic teams take direct same day referrals from GPs for urgent cases.

-Written referrals can be directed to the Paediatric Endocrine/Diabetes secretary or through the Choose and Book system.
+Written referrals can be directed to the Paediatric Endocrine/Diabetes secretary or through the e-Referrals Service.

 Mobile optimised leaflet To read the mobile version of the Steriod Pack patient information leaflet on your smartphone you will need a PDF reading app installed if PDFs aren't supported natively, these can be found on your devices app store. iOS users can open the leaflet in iBooks for later reading.

 How to give an emergency hydrocortisone injection

 This short video shows how to prepare and administer a hydrocortisone injection in an emergency.